Leroy Hill: Regular season

+Playoffs

-Legal
+Legal issues

 In January 2009, Hill was arrested in Atlanta for marijuana possession after police found him passed out behind the wheel of his car at an intersection.
 On April 11, 2010, Hill was arrested on suspicion of domestic abuse in Issaquah, WA when he hit his girlfriend leaving "obvious injuries" according to the Issaquah Police Department.
 In August 2010, a court decided that the case would be dismissed if he completed a one-year domestic-violence treatment program, had no law violations and possessed no weapons in the next 18 months.

-Hill was arrested on February 24, 2012 on a possession of marijuana charge, after a search warrant was served at his Buckhead residence.
-The charges were dropped on March 5, 2012 after a urine test taken after the arrest came up negative.
+Hill was arrested on February 24, 2012, on a possession of marijuana charge, after a search warrant was served at his Buckhead residence.
+The charges were dropped on March 5, 2012, after a urine test taken after the arrest came up negative.
 In January 2013, Hill was arrested and charged with unlawful imprisonment and third-degree assault relating to a domestic violence incident.
 In May 2013, the prosecutor's office said the case was insufficient as a felony.